AccardoNull/Interactive-Algorithm-Visualizer-Platform/README.md

 # Interactive-Algorithm-Visualizer-Platform
-APython project where users can run algorithms step-by-step and visually see the process.
+A Python project where users can run algorithms step-by-step and visually see the process, currently under development.